 It’s important to note that the latency of an application won’t be affected much by the agent (in the order of single-digit microseconds), even if you sample at 100%.
 However, the background reporter thread has some work to do for serializing and gzipping events.
 If your application is not CPU bound, this shouldn’t matter much.
 Note that if the APM Server can’t handle all the events, the agent will drop data to not crash your application.
 It will then also not serialize and gzip the events.

 Sample rate can be changed by altering the

 No. The Java agent is designed to be very light on memory.
 It has a static overhead of only a couple MBs.

 What if the agent doesn’t support the technologies I’m using?edit

-You can use the public API to create custom spans and transactions, participate in the survey to vote for prioritizing adding support for the technologies you are using, or get involved in the agent development and contribute to the auto-instrumentation capabilities of the agent.
+You can use the public API to create custom spans and transactions, the plugin API to create custom instrumentation, participate in the survey to vote for prioritizing adding support for the technologies you are using, or get involved in the agent development and contribute to the auto-instrumentation capabilities of the agent.

 The Elastic APM Java Agent is not using the latest log4j2 version.
 Is it still safe?edit